Webwiznitr/MilkERP/README.md

 More Details are coming soon follow the repo to stay updated.

+## Distribution & Deployment
+This project is sponsored by [GEPTON](https://gepton.com), and it will be used by [GEPTON](https://gepton.com) for commercial purposes and contributors don't researve any share on any profits.

 ## Contributors ✨

 Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):